Efficient Discovery of Actual Causality in Stochastic Systems: Abstraction-Refinement for Probabilistic Causal Models

 To identify probabilistic actual causes in the abstract MDP, we first need to adapt the SMT-based encoding originally designed for DTMCs, as discussed in Section~\ref{sec:smt}.
 Since we are dealing with an MDP, we compute the range of reachability probabilities, by finding the schedulers that render minimum and maximum of $\psi_\AW$ and $\varphi_\CW$, respectively:

-The formula above indicates that the minimum reachability to the effect states in the actual world ($\psi_\SEABS$) must be greater than the maximum reachability in the counterfactual world ($\psi_\AWABS$).
-In addition, we also reason about contingencies by computing the minimum probability of satisfying $\psi_\SE$ in the abstracted model, denoted as $\psi_\SEABS$.
-We now present the SMT encoding of the three subformulas: $\psi_\AWABS$, $\psi_\CWABS$, and $\psi_\SEABS$.
+The formula above indicates that the minimum reachability to the effect states in the actual world ($\psi_{\AWABS}$) must be greater than the maximum reachability in the counterfactual world ($\psi_{\CWABS}$).
+In addition, we reason about contingencies in the abstract model using ($\psi_{\SEABS}$).